msmbuilder/msmbuilder/doc/cluster.rst

 All clustering algorithms in MSMBuilder follow the following basic API.
-Hyperparameters, including the number of clusters, random seeds, the distance metric (if applicable), etc are passed to the class constructor.
+Hyperparameters, including the number of clusters, random seeds, the distance metric (if applicable) are passed to the class constructor.
 Then, the computation is done by calling ``fit(sequences)``.
 The argument to ``fit`` should be a *list* of molecular dynamics trajectories or a list of 2D numpy arrays, each of shape ``(length_of_trajecotry, n_features)``.